avaxman/libhedra/docs/index.md

 ## Future Plans

-The following functionality is still in workds for Directional:
+The following functionality is planned for libhedra:

-1. Other discretizations: discrete exterior calculus, vector-based fields.
+* Parallel and offset meshes, including evaluation of the Steiner formula for discrete curvature.
-2. 3D fields.
+* Constrained optimization using augmented Lagrangians.
-3. Discrete vector calculus: operators and Hodge decomposition.
+* Conformal Mesh Deformations with M&ouml;bius Transformations: integrating the working demo [MoebiusCode](https://github.com/avaxman/MoebiusCode) which already relies on libhedra.
-4. Line-integral convolution visualization.
+* Polyhedral patterns parametrization and optimization.
-5. N-Symmetry seamless parameterization (for hexagonal and triangle remeshing).
+* Polyhedral patterns
-6. Subdivision fields.
+* Canonical M\"{o}bius subdivision
 If you would like to suggest further topics, would like to collaborate in implementation, complain about bugs or ask questions, please address [Amir Vaxman](avaxman@gmail.com) (or open an issue in the repository).

 ## Copyright
-2017 Amir Vaxman, Sam de Redelijkheid, Daniele Panozzo, Olga Diamanti, Olga Sorkine-Hornung, and others.
+2017 Amir Vaxman and others.

 Please see individual files for appropriate copyright notices.